 Most insurance companies issue the patient and the provider of service an explanation of benefits when the provider files an insurance claim for services rendered.
 The explanation of benefits details the services rendered, information on how the claim was processed and paid by the insurance company, and the patient share due to the provider, if applicable.
 After St. Luke's receives insurance payment for the claim, St. Luke's begins billing the patient and/or guarantor for any patient share due.

 If you have questions about the patient share assessed on your account by your insurance company, or the level of benefits paid, you may contact your insurance company via telephone or internet.
-You may also contact St. Luke's Customer Service department for assistance.
+You may also contact St. Luke's Billing Department for assistance.